-Foreigners born on Italian soil, but who later left, need to have three years' residency in Italy, EU nationals need to have lived here for four years, while non-EU nationals (that'll be you in two years' time, Brits) will need a whopping 10 years residency in Italy.
+Foreigners who were born on Italian soil but later left need to have three years' residency in Italy.
+EU nationals need to have lived here for four years, while non-EU nationals (e.g. Americans) will need a whopping ten years' residency in Italy.

 Babies born to foreign parents in Italy do not automatically become citizens.
 Currently, they have to wait until the age of 18 to apply, but a proposed law could mean children born to foreign parents can become citizens earlier and more easily if at least one parent has a long-term residency permit.

 Once you've lived here long enough, you can set about accumulating the mountain of paperwork needed to secure your Italian citizenship.

 You will need a certificate showing your history of legal residence in Italy, two certificates proving your lack of a criminal record (one for Italy and one for your home country), a copy of your passport and a certificate of your family status.